-- Flights: Return flights from UK airports to Kittila or Ivalo
+- Flights: International return flights from regional UK airports to Kittila (KTT) or Ivalo (IVL)

 - Transport: Private return transfers or winter car hire from airport pick-up to airport drop-off

-- Accommodation: 7 nights in a log cabin, cottage or apartment (shorter trip durations can be arranged)
+- Accommodation: Stay in a log cabin, cottage or apartment

 - Meals: Self-catering basis

-- Trip Pack: Key family-friendly information about the country you are visiting with links to reviewed activity providers, places to eat, driving tips plus essential information such as visa requirements, weather, what to pack, medical advice etc.
+- Trip Pack: Key family-friendly information about the country you are visiting with links to reviewed activity providers, places to eat, travel blogs and packing lists

-- Staying in a cosy log cabin near the ‘real’ home of Father Christmas
+- Stay in a cosy log cabin near the ‘real’ home of Father Christmas

-- Exploring isolated forests and fells covered in crisp white snow
+- Explore isolated forests and fells covered in crisp white snow

-- Building snowmen and whizzing down mile long sledding hills
+- Build snowmen and whizz down mile long sledding hills

-- Learning about the Sami culture, the original inhabitants of Lapland
+- Learn about the Sami culture, the original inhabitants of Lapland

-- Venturing out at nightfall to catch a glimpse of the dancing Northern Lights
+- Venture out at nightfall to search for the dancing Northern Lights

-- Adding on as much adventure as you want from traditional activities such as husky sledding, reindeer safaris, visiting Father Christmas, snowmobiling and skiing to more left field ones such as ice fishing and ice floating
+- Add on as much adventure as you wish from traditional activities such as husky sledding, reindeer safaris, search for Santa tours and snowmobiling to more left-field activities such as ice floating

 - When can we go?
 November to January

 - What type of tour is it?
 Private family tour with optional guided activities

 - What is the minimum age?
 For all that believe!